JeanCassiano/leetcode-cpp/README.md

-# leetcode-cpp

-A curated collection of C++ solutions to LeetCode problems, focused on clarity, performance, and strong engineering practices.

 ## Overview

 This repository serves as a personal knowledge base and reference for solving algorithmic and data structure problems using modern C++.
 Each solution is written with attention to: